riccardofragozzi/NotepadCompiler/README.md

 	- Press ALT+C to compile source code.
 Watch fake mouse icon in windows notify area: Yellow=compiling, Red=compile error, Green=compile ok.
 	- Press CTRL+V to paste your source code output(or compile errors), or show it on your phone(read XAMPP integration)

+Note:
+	- During the compilation process, if enabled(by default is enabled, you can disable by pressing ALT+T), notepad.exe and Chrome.exe will become topmost.
+	  This is to hide some compiler command prompts appearing on top of screen.
+Make sure notepad anche chrome are maximized.

 Other commands:
 	- ALT+X --> Leave program.
 You must press ALT+X 5 times consecutively.
+	- ALT+V --> Before to press CTRL+V, ALT+V applies some replacements on clipboards, ex. "in t" --> "int", "#inc lude" --> "#inc lude", ecc...
+	- ALT+T --> Enable/Disable compilation topmost for chrome and notepad.
+If enabled, when press ALT+T NPC icon becomes green for 1 second, else, NPC icon is red for 1 second.

 Install instructions: